Walter-sdq/Netflix-replica/README.md

 # Netflix-replica
- Try to replicate the landing page of netflix
+ Trying to replicate the landing page of netflix